 Fall Semester Courses by Visiting Israeli Professors

 Special Topics in Jewish Studies: A Jewish and Democratic State (Jewish Studies 120, Section 2)

-Rosalinde and Arthur Gilbert Foundation/Israel Institute Visiting Professor Ori Aronson
+Israel Institute Visiting Professor/The Rosalinde and Arthur Gilbert Foundation Visiting Professor of Israeli Law and Society Ori Aronson

 Governance Feminism (Gender and Women Studies 210.2)

 Israel Institute Visiting Professor Hila Shamir

 The Emergence of the Modern Jerusalem, 1850-1950 (History 103F.006)

 Innovation and Entrepreneurship: The Case of Israel (Undergraduate Business 98/198 DeCal)

 Co-Facilitators: Nir Maoz and Jackson Block, Undergraduate Fellows, Berkeley Institute for Jewish Law and Israel Studies.
 Faculty Sponsor: Steve Tadelis, Associate Professor, Haas School of Business, UC Berkeley